reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 `UEdGraphNode` contains the logic and data necessary to execute or represent an operation in the graph.
 For example, a node could represent a function call, a variable assignment, or an action like “Print String.”

 There are various subclasses of `UEdGraphNode` as well, such as `UAnimStatesNode`, `UNiagaraNode`, etc. Each of these classes introduces functionality specific to the type of graph being used.
-Note that the Blueprint Graph nodes are not called UBlueprintNode, but `UK2Node`.
+Note that the Blueprint Graph nodes are not called `UBlueprintNode`, but `UK2Node`.

 ![UEdGraphNode](bytecode_uk2nodes.png){: width="500" }
 _Various UK2Nodes_

-Similar to UEdGraph, `UEdGraphNode` has visual representation of `SGraphNode`.
+Similar to `UEdGraph`, `UEdGraphNode` has visual representation of `SGraphNode`.

 ![UEdGraphNode](bytecode_uedgraphnode.png)
 _UEdGraphNode (Source: [1])_